It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - King Solomon's Mines (all movie versions).
 The book was about a British lord who hires the heroic explorer hero to find the lord's brother, who disappeared somewhere in Darkest Africa.
 Various films have adapted this plot, and all of them wedge in a female character who serves as a love interest for either the lord or the heroic explorer.

 - While Arwen and Aragorn are originally in the book, the spotlight was highly tweaked to feature more Arwen than the narrative could support just because she was one of the only significant female in the book.

 - The films don't lay the foundation for Éowyn/Faramir.

 - In the rebooted Star Trek film, Spock and Uhura's romance could be removed and its loss wouldn't affect the plot at all.

 - Averted in Titanic: The love story is the core of the film and the disaster frames and completes it instead of distracting from it.
 One could state that Titanic is a inversion of the trope: a Romance Movie with a Token Disaster.

 - Indiana Jones and the Temple of Doom.
 Not only do Willie Scott and Indy (along with the audience) seem to actively loathe each other, there is absolutely no plot reason for her to even exist in the movie.

-- Likewise, Bond's parody in the Austin Powers.
+- Bond's parody in the Austin Powers uses this trope in all its movies.
 For instance, Foxxy Cleopatra drops into the main plot about Austin and his father Nigel.